Petit Theft

 Another such law firm that acts much like a collection company is the Law Offices of Michael Ira Asen, P.C. who is associated with the Zellman Group, LLC, which runs a retail loss prevention civil recovery program for numerous retail companies, including four of five of the largest retailers in the United States, including Kohl’s department store (Kohl’s Illinois, Inc.).

-Although the Law Offices of Michael Ira Asen, P.C., send out thousands of letters to individuals in Florida demanding payment under Florida Stat.
+Although the Law Offices of Michael Ira Asen, P.C., send thousands of letters to individuals in Florida demanding payment under Florida Stat.
 Ann.
-Section 772.11, it does not appear that the law firm employs any Florida attorney that could pursue any civil lawsuit.
+Section 772.11, it does not appear that the law firm employs any Florida attorney who could pursue a civil lawsuit.

-Many people believe that letters from Michael Ira Asen, P.C., are properly described as a scam because the letters are so misleading.
+Many people believe that letters from Michael Ira Asen, P.C., are properly described as scams because they are so misleading.

 Being Detained for Shoplifting by a Merchant